57Esther/Climate-Change/README.md

 As the develpoer of the wesite I want:

-1. To provide clear and relevant information regarding the website
+1. To provide clear and relevant information regarding the website.
-2. To provide a place for people to ask any questions they might have regarding the climate issues
+2. To provide a place for people to ask any questions they might have regarding the climate issues.
+3. To provide information on how to reduce/stop the effect of cimate change.

 ### Goals